pinetree1/crispr-dav/Install-and-Run.md

     Make sure not to put your source fastq files in this directory.
 They could be overwritten there.

 - deliverables: contains the results.
 The HTML report file index.html is in a subdirectory.
-Due to the nature of BWA, your results could be slightly different from what's shown in Git repository README file.

 ### III.
-Preparing input files for the pipeline
+Preparing input files for and running your pipeline

 - **Fastq files:**